 It will have the advantage of further strengthening the group’s solidarity and friendship, reinforced by the shooting sessions.

-She created confidence and gave him a professional experience with very complementary personalities, without any particular leader, ready for the future challenge that awaited him.
+It built confidence and gave them a professional experience with very complementary personalities, without any particular leader, ready for the future challenge that awaited them.

 … of which they were not yet aware.